This Guide is based on Rails 3.2. Some of the code shown here will not work in earlier versions of Rails.

 If you choose to use SQLite3 and are using JRuby, your config/database.yml will look a little different.
 Here’s the development section:

-adapter: jdbcsqlite3
+development: adapter: jdbcsqlite3 database: db/development.sqlite3

 3.3.5 Configuring a MySQL Database for JRuby Platform